anlutro/laravel-validation/README.md

 WARNING: Backwards compatibility is not guaranteed during version 0.x.

 ### Validation service
-Location: src/Validator.php

 This validation class is a layer on top of Laravel's own Validation class (the one you create by calling Validator::make), meant to be injected into a repository or controller.

-Create one Validator for each model or purpose.
-Overwrite the constructor to inject the correct model type and call `parent::__construct($model)`.
+It allows for more advanced rulesets and more dynamic rules, and is being utilized in my [repository class](https://github.com/anlutro/laravel-repository).

-Your class must implement the abstract method `getCommonRules` - this should return an array of rules that are used on every validation call.
-In addition you can implement as many extra rule getters as you like - `getCreateRules`, `getUpdateRules`, `getFooRules` and so on.
+Your class must implement one abstract method: `getCommonRules`.
+This should return an array of rules that are used on every validation call and should be the bare minimum of rules.
+In addition you can implement as many extra rule getters as you like - `getCreateRules`, `getUpdateRules`, `getUpdateAsAdminRules`, `getFooRules` and so on.

 Rules are dynamically merged depending on what action you're trying to validate.
 For example, `$validator->validCreate($attributes)` will merge `getCommonRules` and `getCreateRules`.
-If `getCreateRules` doesn't exist, it'll just use `getCommonRules`.
+If `getCreateRules` doesn't exist, it'll just use `getCommonRules`. `$validator->validUpdateAsAdmin($attributes)` will merge `getCommonRules` and `getUpdateAsAdminRules`.
+Rules are merged recursively.

-The class will automatically replace `<table>` with the model's table, and if you've set a key using `$validator->setKey(123)`, `<key>` will be replaced with what you provided (if you don't, it'll replace it with `null`).
-Very useful for exists and unique rules.
+You can tell the validator to replace variables in rules with the `replace($key, $value)` method.
+For example, if you have a unique rule and want to dynamically replace the table with a model's table, you can do the following:

+	public function getCommonRules() {
+		return ['email' => 'unique:<table>'];
+	}

+	$validator->replace('table', $model->getTable());

-The class will also replace `[foo]` with whatever the value of 'foo' from the provided input (attributes) are.
+The class will also replace variables in square brackets with the matching key from input.
+For example, `[foo]` will be replaced with whatever the value of 'foo' from the provided input (attributes) are.
 This way, you can add the value of another input field to a rule (for example, `'end_date' => ['date', 'after:[start_date]']`.

+Replacing variables will not work in regex rules, as that would potentially break regex operators.

 There are a couple of hooks you can use to add custom behaviour. `prepareRules($rules, $attributes)` will be called after rules are merged and allows you to change validation rules based on input if necessary.
 This method *needs* to return the modified array of rules!